nadiamariduena/react/README.md

-# REACT 2019-2020
+# REACT 2019-2021

-> Here you will find all the lessons and projects I ve been working on since the beginning of my journey with REACT (June 2020) at Digital Career Institute.
+> Here you will find all the lessons and projects I ve been working on since the beginning of my journey with REACT (from June 2020 ) at Digital Career Institute until today.

 ### 🍯 NOTES: